kiyoka/pastehub/doc/client/setup_MacOSX.md

 - setup your account information.

-     Please input your account infromation ( how to get your account? ... see [Registrati on](./doc/client/Registration.md) )
+     Please input your account infromation ( how to get your account? ... see [Registration](./doc/client/Registration.md) )
      ![signin](macos_signin.png)

      OK, ONLINE icon appears on status bar